 The witness further states that individuals within the group described themselves as philanthropists, emphasizing their elite background and financial resources during the conversation.

-How Stonebriar’s UK Identity Was Presented to Visitors
+How Stonebriar Church Was Presented to Visitors

 Cameron notes that the church’s British, Scottish, and Irish cultural identity was not only reflected in its music and programming, but also communicated in personal interactions.